Although Cayman has excellent schools, many parents will look to broaden their children’s horizons by sending them to overseas boarding schools.

 Boarding school fees can seem eye-wateringly expensive – fees can be as high as GBP£32,000 or US$59,000 a year.
 However, boarding schools are working increasingly hard to ensure that they are not ‘elitist’ and seek to attract the students who will most benefit from all the school has to offer.
 It is always worth asking about bursary and scholarship assistance.

-Remember to ask them about things that you cannot find out from reading a school’s prospectus: whether the school is kind; what the pastoral care is like; does it run a house system and if so what are the benefits; does it empty at weekends; does it have a reputation for having a drug problem; does it cater well to special needs or learning support; will your child flourish academically there or drift to the bottom third of the academic group.
+Remember to ask them about things that you cannot find out from reading a school’s prospectus: whether the school is warm and welcoming and the students are known for being kind; what the pastoral care is like; does it run a house system, and if so what are the benefits; does it empty at weekends; does it have a reputation for having a drug problem; does it cater well to students who require learning support; will your child flourish academically there or drift to the bottom third of the academic group.

-Two school fairs take place in Grand Cayman each year offering parents the opportunity to meet representatives from various overseas boarding schools.
+At least two school fairs usually take place in Grand Cayman each year offering parents the opportunity to meet representatives from various overseas boarding schools.
+Here are the details for future reference:

 British Schools Fair Cayman Islands